tilmanrassy/emacs-dir-treeview/README.md

 Make sure the "Font Awesome" icon font is installed on your computer.

 If you installed dir-treeview from MELPA, there is nothing else to do.
-If you installed dir-treeview manually, copy the file `dir-treeview-pleasant-theme.el` either to somewhere in the theme load path (cf. Lisp variable `custom-theme-load-path`) or to somewhere in the usual load path (cf. Lisp variable `load-path`).
+If you installed dir-treeview manually, copy the file `dir-treeview-pleasant-theme.el` to somewhere in the theme load path (cf. Lisp variable `custom-theme-load-path`).

 To enable the theme, see [Enabling themes](#enabling-themes).